 Evidence corroborates the assumption that people are likely to get emotionally attached to their robots.
 This is mainly caused by its round design and playful cleaning activity.
 It’s even more likely if you give them a cool name 🙂

-You now understand that, while not impossible, your robot vacuum falling down stairs is highly unlikely, thanks to the cliff sensors incorporated.
+You now understand that, while not impossible, your ultra robot vacuum falling down stairs is highly unlikely, thanks to the cliff sensors incorporated.
 Nevertheless, there may be times when it fails, and you find your Roomba falling – caused by uncleaned sensors, incompatible surfaces, and lack of maintenance.
 If these factors are avoided in one way or the other, the fall of Roomba becomes an impossible event to happen.